-The U.S. didn’t buy or sell dollars to affect foreign-exchange rates in the third quarter, the Federal Reserve Bank of New York said in a report to Congress.
+The U.S. didn’t buy or sell dollars to affect foreign-exchange rates in the first quarter, the Federal Reserve Bank of New York said in a report to Congress.

-The value of the Treasury’s Exchange Stabilization Fund was steady at $23.45 billion at the end of September from the prior quarter, today’s report said.
+The value of the Treasury’s Exchange Stabilization Fund was steady at $24 billion at the end of March from $23.8 billion the prior quarter, today’s report said.
 The fund comprises yen and euro holdings.

-The Fed’s System Open Market Account holdings of foreign-currency-denominated assets were at $23.47 billion in the quarter, little changed from the previous period.
+The Fed’s System Open Market Account holdings of foreign-currency-denominated assets were at $24.03 billion in the quarter, from $23.8 billion previously.

 The New York Fed, which acts for the U.S. Treasury and the Fed in the $5.3 trillion daily currency market, intervened in the currency market in 2011 for the first time since 2000.
 The Fed bought $1 billion of the U.S. currency on March 18, 2011, when Group of Seven nations sought to halt the surge in the yen after Japan was struck by the nation’s worst earthquake on record.

-The central bank’s nominal trade-weighted measure of the U.S. dollar fell 3 percent from July through September, after reaching its highest level since July 2010 early in the quarter.
-The greenback depreciated 3.8 percent and 6 percent against the euro and the pound, respectively, the report said.
+The central bank’s nominal trade-weighted measure of the U.S. dollar gained 0.6 percent during the period, after reaching its highest level since July 2010 early in the quarter.
+The greenback was unchanged against the euro and dropped 2 percent versus the yen, respectively, the report said.

 The swap lines were provided by the Fed, also with central banks of Japan, Switzerland, Canada, Mexico and the U.K., as part of measures taken since 2007 to combat the effects of the worst financial crisis since the Great Depression.
 The emergency liquidity tool, which provides dollars as needed, was reintroduced in May 2010 in response to renewed demand by overseas banks for dollar-based funding.